jglazar/jglazar.github.io/_projects/wq_project.md

 ## Competition rules

+At its core, the WorldQuant International Quant Competition revolves around
-This competition involves building alphas: functions which assign weights to each stock in a given universe, dictating how much stock to buy each day as part of a portfolio.
-Alphas specify how to reweights stocks each day using the specific data streams.
-The WorldQuant Brain platform simulates the appropriate financial transactions taken to achieve that portfolio.
+alphas: portfolio construction algorithms that assign weights to stocks in a given universe.
+Alphas specify how to reweight stocks each day using related data streams as input, like the prior day's price, news, or company data.
+The WorldQuant Brain platform does the heavy lifting by simulating an alpha's corresponding portfolio.
 Alphas that produce the highest and most stable returns receive high scores.

-Contestants generate alphas using operators to process historical stock data like price, volume, revenue, options prices, and news coverage.
-These operators and data can be combined in exponentially many ways, opening the door for creativity and uniqueness.

 Alphas are individually scored with a secret formula that weights their Sharpe ratio, turnover, and a custom metric named "fitness."
 Fitness is calculated as